Credit: Barry Schwartz

 Glimmerglass State Park

 Head to Springfield, about 20 minutes north of Cooperstown, for the Annual Springfield 4th of July Parade starting at 11 AM.
-After the parade, stick around for live music, historical displays, a quilt show, and a helping of chicken barbecue.
+After the parade, stick around for live music, historical displays, and a helping of chicken barbecue.
 Afterwards, enjoy some classic rock at Glimmerglass State Park (pictured), as the Council Rock Band will perform at 7:30 PM.
-Stick around for the fireworks display after the concert!
+Stick around for the fireworks display beginning at dusk after the concert!

 4th of July in the Catskills (Catskills)